Noriyo Toyoda

-Noriyo Toyoda (豊田 記代, born October 26, 1967) is a retired Japanese professional wrestler, best known under the name Combat Toyoda (コンバット豊田).
+Noriyo Toyoda (豊田 記代, born October 26, 1967) is a Japanese retired professional wrestler, best known under the name Combat Toyoda (コンバット豊田).
 She spent much of her career in Frontier Martial Arts Wrestling.

 Professional wrestling career

 Trained by Jaguar Yokota in the All Japan Women's Pro Wrestling Dojo, Noriyo Toyoda debuted on September 17, 1986, against the future Aja Kong, Erika Shishido.
 That same year, she was named Rookie of the Year by the promotion.
 However, by 1988, she was passed over by the promotion and left the promotion.
 After a couple years in a hiatus, Toyoda, alongside her fellow AJW dojo mates Megumi Kudo and Reibun Amada, was asked by Atsushi Onita to join Frontier Martial Arts Wrestling.
 The three debuted in March 1990 as a trio under the name "The Outbreakers."

 It was not until July 16, 1990, that Toyoda began to change.
 She and Reibun Amada turned on Megumi Kudo, and a month later, developed a punk look and adopted the name "Combat Toyoda" by Onita.
 On November 5, 1990, Toyoda defeated former GLOW wrestler Beastie the Road Warrior to become the inaugural WWA World Women's Champion.
 In January 1991, she formed her own army with Eriko Tsuchiya, Yoshika Maedomari, Canadian Delta Dawn, and American Reggie Bennett.
 After nearly five months as champion, she lost the title to Kudo on March 28, 1991.
 However, she regained the title nearly three months later on August 17.
 Unfortunately, her second reign didn't last as long as her first, as she lost the title to Miwa Sato on October 14, after nearly two months as champion.